dlightyupgrade/dev-tools/cli/README-update-core-repos.md

 ### Repository Config File

-Create a file at `~/code/repo-config.txt` with repositories to update:
+Create a file at `~/code/project-list.txt` with repositories to update:

 ```
 # Repositories to update (one per line)
-loan-hardship-servicing-srvc         # Relative path from ~/code
+example-repo-1                       # Relative path from ~/code
-creditline-hardship-servicing-srvc
+example-repo-2
-loan-servicing-srvc
+example-api
-actor-hardship-srvc
+example-service
 /path/to/another/repo                # Absolute path example
 ```